sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 > NOTE: The above does not apply to users that use external databases (e.x: Amazon RDS, Google Cloud SQL, etc.).

+A [change](https://github.com/sourcegraph/sourcegraph/pull/23921) to the indexed-search hashing scheme assumes that a deployments service, and statefulSet names have not diverged from the defaults found in the deploy-sourcegraph repo.
+If your deployment requires alteration of these naming conventions you can continue using the old hashing scheme by setting the environment variable `INDEXED_SEARCH_SERVERS=k8s+rpc://indexed-search:6070` in your frontend pod's `sourcegraph-frontend.Deployment.yaml`.
+In v3.33 a [revised](https://github.com/sourcegraph/sourcegraph/pull/25146) environment variable will be available allowing for the new hashing scheme with divergent statefulSet names.
+Ex: `INDEXED_SEARCH_SERVERS=k8s+rpc://<CUSTOM INDEXED-SEARCH STATEFULSET NAME>:6070?kind=sts`

 ## 3.29 -> 3.30.3

 > WARNING: **Users on 3.29.x are advised to upgrade directly to 3.30.3**.
 If you have already upgraded to 3.30.0, 3.30.1, or 3.30.2 please follow [this migration guide](../migration/3_30.md).